 Then go to Hradcanska Square to look at the main entrance to Prague Castle.
 Take the stairs down to Malostranska Square.
 Do not miss Baroque St. Nikolas Church.
 Mostecka street will get you right to the Charles Bridge.

 At the Old Town Square, you will find the famous Town Hall with an astronomical clock, another St. Nikolas Church, and Church of Our Lady before Tyn.
 Celetna Street leads to the Gothic Powder Gate.
 Congratulations!
-You saw the main Prague attractions and still have time to grab some food and beer.
+You’ve seen the main Prague attractions and still have time to enjoy some food and a local beer.